 Treating Pink Blight in Figs

 The only treatment is to remove affected stems and branches.
-Prune figs carefully, making your cuts at least 4 to 6 inches below the fungal growth.
+Prune figs carefully, making your cuts at least 4 to 6 inches (10 to 15 cm.) below the fungal growth.
 If there are no side shoots between what is left of the branch and the trunk, remove the entire branch.

 Fig tree blight doesn’t stand a chance in a properly pruned tree.
 Begin pruning while the tree is young, and keep it up as long as the tree continues to grow.
 Remove enough of the branches to prevent overcrowding and allow air to circulate.
 Make cuts as close as possible to the trunk of the tree.
 Unproductive stubs that you leave on the trunk are entry points for disease.